 GHSA also offers a list of details on each state’s distracted driving-related laws, including hand-held bans, all cell phone bans for school bus drivers and/or novice drivers, and text messaging bans.
 The AAA Digest of Motor Laws also provides a more detailed list of state-specific laws on distracted driving in the United States.
 And for even more information on distracted driving laws in your state, check out the Governors Highway Safety Association’s (GHSA’s) list of State Highway Safety Offices, and contact them if needed.

 In 2021, California’s AB 47 went into effect, which imposes additional penalties for those who violate the state’s existing cell phone laws.
-Now, California drivers who are caught driving while using a cell phone in a non-hands-free manner not only have to pay a fine, but also receive a point on their license.
+Now, California drivers who are caught driving while using a cell phone in a non-hands-free manner not only have to pay a fine, but also receive a point on their California license.

 Learn More About Avoiding Distracted Driving